zachnieto/neatqueueweb/docs/README.md

 Specify whether voice channels are required to be joined, optional, or fully disabled.
 #### Usage: `/voicechannels [mode]`
 #### Arguments
-`mode`: Either required, optional, or disabled.
+`mode`: (Default: Required) Either required, optional, or disabled.

 ---